Jimi Hendrix’s 1970 Gibson Flying V (Left-handed, Black)

 Specs

-Jimi’s left-handed Flying V was finished in plain black and featured a white pickguard, gold-plated hardware, and a Vibrola tremolo.
-The guitar also had some unique features, such as the fully bound neck with split diamond inlays, as opposed to simple dot inlays that were standard on models made around this period.
-Next to that, it also had a plain black truss rod cover reading “Custom”, identical in shape to the truss rod covers installed on Les Paul Customs.
+Jimi’s left-handed Flying V was finished in plain black with a white pickguard, gold-plated hardware, and a Vibrola tremolo.
+The guitar also had unique features, such as a fully bound neck with split diamond inlays instead of the dot inlays standard on most models from this period.
+It also had a plain black truss rod cover reading “Custom,” similar to the truss rod covers on Les Paul Customs.

-Lastly, the Gibson logo on Jimi’s Flying V was inlaid on the headstock, while the standard models all had the logo printed on the truss rod cover.
-Based on all this, and also coming from a few different sources, the guitar was likely a custom ordered by Jimi himself or something Gibson built specifically for him – with or without his knowledge.
+Additionally, the Gibson logo on Jimi’s Flying V was inlaid on the headstock, while standard models had the logo printed on the truss rod cover.
+Based on these features, and supported by a few different sources, the guitar was likely a custom order by Jimi himself or something Gibson built specifically for him, with or without his knowledge.

 Jimi Hendrix's Gibson Flying V